 - 3.1.
 Each acquiring department has the following responsibilities: - 3.1.1.
 The procurement, within its allotted budget, of its materials and services using a Purchase Order(PO). - 3.1.2.
 Ensuring that pricing and quality considerations are reasonable and are in the best interests of the University. - 3.1.3.
-Initiating and maintaining effective professional relationships with suppliers. - 3.1.4.
+Ensuring the invoices have sufficient detail for the reviewer to assess competitive pricing.
+This includes, but is not limited to; hourly rates for services, unit rates, rates per hour and number of hours and/or units. - 3.1.4.
+Initiating and maintaining effective professional relationships with suppliers. - 3.1.5.
 To purchase from the approved and preferred suppliers, unless it can be clearly demonstrated that better pricing with equal quality/service can be secured with an alternate supplier.
 See 7.10 Standardization of Supplies, Materials and Equipment of this policy for more details.
 New vendors need the approval from the Office of Finance before purchases are made.